 Museum founders Anna and Charles Taft were devoted supporters of music in the community.
 The Taft Museum of Art continues that tradition with a variety of concerts throughout the year, including the Chamber Music Series, the Fall Jazz Series, and Taft Sessions.
 Most concerts are free and open to the public.
 Join us!

-Continuing the old-fashioned tradition of a neighborhood band concert and ice cream social, the Taft Museum of Art invites you to enjoy a late-summer treat under the shade in the garden.
-Singer/songwriter Tracy Walker brings her unique blend of folk, rock, country, jazz, and blues to the Taft tent.
-Walker will be joined by Brian Rivers, guitar, Adam Sanregret, bass, and Ricardo Wilkens, percussion.
+Continuing the old-fashioned tradition of a neighborhood band concert and ice cream social, the Taft Museum of Art invites you to enjoy a free, late-summer treat under the shade in the garden.
+Lagniappe (pronounced Lan-yap), means “a little something extra” in Cajun French, and that is what you’ll get in this free concert by Cincinnati’s only Cajun New Orleans Jazz Blues Gypsy Band.